This accessibility statement applies to the website located at https://royalholloway.ac.uk

 - Some list content is not described as a list which may make it harder to read by people using a screen reader.

-- Some headings are not displayed in a logical order which will make the content more difficult to navigate when using a screen reader.
+- Some headings are empty and not displayed in a logical order which will make the content more difficult to navigate when using a screen reader.

 - Some links within paragraphs are displayed using colour alone which some people may find difficult to identify as links.